bkbilly/AlarmPI/README.md

 The source code for the application is here: https://github.com/bkbilly/AlarmPI-Android

+### MQTT
+These are the possible mqtt messages.
+First you will have to setup the MQTT state_topc & command_topic.
+The ones I will be using for this example are:
+state_topic: home/alarm
+command_topic: home/alarm/set

+Messages with topics sent by AlarmPI:
+ * home/alarm disarmed
+ * home/alarm triggered
+ * home/alarm armed_away
+ * home/alarm/sensor/Bedroom on
+ * home/alarm/sensor/Bedroom off

+Messages that is subscribed to:
+ * home/alarm/set ARM_AWAY
+ * home/alarm/set ARM_HOME
+ * home/alarm/set/sensor/Bedroom on
+ * home/alarm/set/sensor/Bedroom off

 ### IFTTT
 It can also be used with IFTTT using the Webhooks module like this:
 `https://admin:secret@example.com:5000/activateAlarmOnline`